 The Futures Delivery Process for Commodities

 Presumably, something like this had a much higher chance of occurring during the Futures market’s initial emergence.
 At the time, it was mostly used by those with a stake in the price of the respective asset to hedge their risk.
 Agricultural producers, farmers, grain merchants, and processing companies were the main parties to shape its development.
-Margin based investing soon caught the attention of speculators, who eventually took control of the prices.
+Margin-based investing soon caught the attention of speculators, who eventually took control of the prices.
 Today these same profit-oriented speculators make up 95% of the market’s trade volume.
-Cases where one of the parties actually owns wheat, oil, or any other commodity have become almost an exception.
+Cases where one party actually owns wheat, oil, or any other commodity has become almost an exception.

 The Role of Clearing Houses in The Futures Delivery Process

 If the broker is open to offering physical delivery, it becomes necessary to get an additional institution involved.
 The clearinghouse serves an imperative role in this process.
 It keeps track of changes in the ownership of contracts.
 It also keeps track of the various warehouses and depots that can serve as both the origin and destination of physical deliveries.
 It’s also worth pointing out that physical deliveries are only possible for front-month contracts, although traders can purchase contracts with expiries of up to a year and a half.

 14 Mar 2019